BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 ## Evoformer module

-Evoformer module consists of 48 identical blocks that take MSA embedding and pair representation on input and produce their refined version as output.
+Evoformer module consists of 48 identical blocks that take MSA embedding and pair representation on input and produce their refined versions as output.

-Evoformer consists of 3 principal steps:
+Evoformer consists of 3 major steps:

 1. Evoformer updates the MSA with axial (criss-cross) attention, using the information, contained in pair representation.
 2. Evoformer updates the pair representation from updated MSA, using outer product mean block.